 Five beautiful colonial missions stand in San Antonio.
 If you don’t have time for them all, you can’t miss the famous Alamo, site of one of Texas’ most well-known battles.
-Be sure to grab lunch in the Pearl District, a plaza surrounded by a neighborhood of charming restaurants, cafes, breweries and apartments.
+Be sure to stop for lunch in the Pearl District, a plaza surrounded by a neighborhood of charming restaurants, cafes, breweries and apartments.
+Grab an Ice Cream at Lick and stroll past the Culinary Institute of America to watch master chefs work their magic.
 Then rent a bike and pedal around Southtown, a 2-square-mile creative district filled with art galleries, boutiques and museums, and a great place to grab dinner and drinks.

 From San Antonio, it’s a 2 1/2-hour drive to Laredo, a city sitting right on the border of Texas and Mexico.
 Here, we recommend walking around the San Agustín Plaza, the oldest part of this Spanish colonial settlement.
 The plaza is surrounded by historic buildings, like the San Agustín Roman Catholic Church, which was established in 1778, and the Capitol of the Republic of the Rio Grande, which functions today as a museum.
 The perfect place to find a unique souvenir is San Bernardo Avenue, a 40-block vendor area selling mostly Mexican goods.
 Then venture out of the city for an encounter with nature along the Paso de los Indios Nature Trail.
 There you’ll experience an unadulterated view of the Rio Grande in its natural glory.